AndreiVladescu/Hikvision-DS-KH6320-WTE1-Running-Doom/index.md

 vendor GUI on a Linux system nobody's supposed to touch.
-It has a 1024×600 resistive-adjacent touchscreen, an ARM SoC, and — it turns out — just enough headroom to run **DOOM** and a **Minecraft** server, once you own the thing outright and get root.
+It has a 1024×600 resistive-adjacent touchscreen, an ARM SoC, and — it turns out — just enough headroom to run **DOOM** and a **Minecraft** server, once you get root.

-This is the write-up of doing exactly that: chip-off flash extraction, turning the vendor's restricted debug console into a real shell, and then the actual engineering — finding where the framebuffer lives, teaching a resistive touch panel to be a D-pad, and squeezing a Java-protocol Minecraft server onto hardware that was never meant to run anything but Hikvision's own GUI.
+This is the write-up of doing exactly that: chip-off flash extraction, turning the vendor's restricted debug console into a shell, and then finding where the framebuffer lives, to make a resistive touch panel behave like a D-pad, and squeezing a Java-protocol Minecraft server onto this hardware.

-This sits alongside a broader security assessment of the same device, kept and handled separately from this page — what's here is the "look what root access gets you" side of the project, not the vulnerability research.

 <div class="stats">
   <div class="stat"><span class="num">Rockchip RV1108</span><span class="lbl">SoC, single Cortex-A7 @ 1 GHz</span></div>